manavmehta/ft/README.md

-# TCP File Transfer Application
+# TCP File Sharing Application

 The application has two primary parts - Client and Server - and the reliable transfer is ensured using TCP with help of socket() API specifying SOCK_STREAM.